Share Your Screen Wirelessly: Casting to Another Windows PC

 Warning: If you can’t find the PC you want to project to, check these things: Is its Wi-Fi on?
 Is the Wireless Display app open?
 Are both PCs on the same network?
 Sometimes, restarting the Wireless Display app on the receiving PC can help it show up.

 Once connected, your screen will appear on the other PC.
-But what do you want to show?
+But how do you want to show your screen?
 Windows has different ways to manage your displays.

 Understanding Display Modes